-- a) the present pressure that owners and investors are putting on the infrastructure construction sector to demonstrate tangible efforts toward sustainability, and - b) the complexity required to transparently and qualitatively comply to the EU Green Deal requirements (to get access to funding), - c) the requirement for acknowledged third-party holistic criteria that are capable of framing a project from the holistic high-level view all the way down to the individual construction process, and, lastly, - d) the requirement to quantitatively demonstrate each sustainability choice/achievement, with this research, we suggest a three-step evaluation technique that can support decision-makers in forming sustainable choices, particularly at the building process and practice level, which is where the construction supply chain is generated.
+- a) the present pressure that owners and investors are putting on the infrastructure construction sector to demonstrate tangible efforts toward sustainability, and - b) the complexity required to transparently and qualitatively comply to the EU Green Deal requirements (to get access to funding), with this research, we suggest a three-step evaluation technique that can support decision-makers in forming sustainable choices, particularly at the building process and practice level, which is where the construction supply chain is generated.
 This method can help shape sustainable choices at the construction process and practice level.
 Being, as professionals, specialized in geotechnical engineering, the research team decided to focus on ground improvement techniques.
-There is full conformity with the taxonomy established by the EU and the related DNSH requirements in the proposed approach, which can help owners and investors enhance their efforts toward green finance.
+There is full conformity with the EU taxonomy and the DNSH requirements in the propost ed approach, which can help owners and investors enhance their efforts toward green finance.